andrew890/easysmf-samples/tutorial/Sample5.md

 ### Producing the Output

-Again, Java Streams provides a neat way to sort the data for output.
-We defined methods in the JobStepProgram class to access the fields, this means that we can use the method names in the comparing(...) statements.
+Again, Java Streams provides a neat way to process the data for output.
+We defined methods in the JobStepProgram class to access the fields, this means that we can sort using the method names in the comparing(...) statements.

 ```
 jobStepPrograms.stream()